agracey/devtoolsblog/content/reviews/pipelines/tekton.md

 ---

-Tekton is a Kubernetes Native CI/CD runner.
-It uses Custom Resource Definitions (CRDs) to store it's configuration and control script running.
+# Tekton
+For today's review, I'm going to look into [Tekton](https://tekton.dev).
+It is a fully [Kubernetes](https://kubernetes.io) Native CI/CD runner.

+One of it's unique selling points is that it separates the process (Pipeline), the scripts being run (Tasks), the code, and the trigger to actually start the process.
+This decoupling allows for less duplication across projects as well as a similar decoupling in who is responsible for each part of the process.

-It allows for creating pipelines of tasks that are decoupled from the task definition itself.
-This allows for a powerful way to break apart the build process into composable bits.
+This allows for a powerful way to break apart both the build process and the human responsibilities into more flexible pieces.

 # Experience

-Note: I've actually used Tekton a few times before and it's my preferred script runner as I'm the most comfortable with it and I have a personal library of tasks.
+Note: I've used Tekton a few times before and it's my preferred script runner as I'm the most comfortable with it and I have a personal library of tasks.

 I've been using Kubernetes for a while now so I personally liked the tight integration with the platform and working with CRDs (and YAML) was not a new concept.
 Depending on your background (and how you think about CI/CD), you might count that as a Pro or Con.
 Also, prior to this review, I had not used the CLI.
 I typically disagree with each tool offering it's own CLI.

-My experience with Tekton has been very positive with only a few expections.
-One of my main complaints is that there was a architectural change at somepoint in the not to distant past that broke a lot of 3rd party documentation.
+My experience with Tekton has been very positive with only a few expectations.
+One of my main complaints is that there was a architectural change at some point in the not to distant past that broke a lot of 3rd party documentation.
 This is a problem shared by a lot of earlier stage projects and I hope that as it moves forward, the

-## Design
+## How it Works

-(TODO: rethink this section?)

-Tekton has a bit of a "nesting doll" of ideas that are used to build useful pipelines.
+To achieve the flexibility it needs, Tekton has a bit of a "nesting doll" of ideas that are used to put together useful pipelines.

 Tasks are the most basic level of control.
-A Task object allows for you to write which programs should be run, in what containers, and in what order.
+A Task object allows for you to write which programs should be run, in which container images, and in what order.
 It also allows for a Task author to specify inputs and outputs (and defaults) that are needed for the Task to run.

-The steps in a task share a pod meaning that they share a filesystem between each other.
+The steps in a task share a pod (meaning that they share a filesystem and resources)

-TaskRuns create a Pod with all the required pieces based on the Task being run then collect the output of the containers in the Pod.
+TaskRuns manage the life cycle of a Task to create a Kubernetes Pod with all the required configuration then collect the output of the Pod.

-One step higher, you can create Pipelines that add the ability to multiple Tasks in parallel as well as share a workspace (either in the form of a PersistentVolume or Minio/S3 bucket).
-This allows for
+One step higher, Pipelines add the ability to run multiple Tasks in parallel as well as share a workspace (either in the form of a PersistentVolume or Minio/S3 bucket).
+This allows for defining a shared set of Task definitions then composing them into a fully featured process.

-Like TaskRuns, you can use PipelineRuns to start and stop the appropriately named Pipeline Runs.
+Like TaskRuns, PipelineRuns manage the life cycle of Pipelines.

-There is also a growing set of published Tasks for anyone to use available on their [Github catalog repo](https://github.com/tektoncd/catalog).

-Along with these base components, there are also Triggers.
-These allow you to map external HTTP(s) addresses into PipelineRuns for use as webhooks (think triggering a PipelineRun when Github reports a PR merge).
+Along with these base components, there is also the Trigger component which maps external HTTP(s) addresses into PipelineRuns for use as web-hooks (e.g. triggering a PipelineRun when Github reports a PR merge)

-# Review
+# Usage

-## Why should I care?

-CI/CD systems are increasingly central to the software development process.
-A good release process should be automated in a safe way to allow for faster development cycles.

 ## Prior knowledge needed